AdolfoSalinas/Human_Resources_Classifier/README.md

 # Human_Resources_Classifier

 Create a classifier using Human Resources data to determine which Employees are most likely to quit.
-Compare outputs of Logistic Regression, Random Forest and Artificial Nural Network
+Compare outputs of Logistic Regression, Random Forest and Artificial Neural Network.

 Exploratory Data analysis
 Some of the highest correlated factors to attrition are Job Involvement (-13%), Stock Options level (-14%), total years working (-17%) and Distance from home (7%).